TESTING GUIDE

 “Replaced three separate apps with Elec-Mate.
 Certs, quotes, and scheduling all in one place.”

-• 2Total loop impedance (Zs) is the sum of Ze plus the impedance of the line and CPC conductors within the installation: Zs = Ze + (r1 + r2).
+2. 02Total loop impedance (Zs) is the sum of Ze plus the impedance of the line and CPC conductors within the installation: Zs = Ze + (R1 + R2).
 The measured or calculated Zs must not exceed the maximum permitted Zs for the protective device on that circuit.

-• 4Maximum Zs limits for MCBs and RCBOs (Types B, C, D) are in Table 41.3 under Reg 411.4.204; limits for fuses (BS 88-2, BS 88-3, BS 3036, BS 1362) are in Table 41.2 under Reg 411.4.201.
+4. 04Maximum Zs limits for MCBs and RCBOs (Types B, C, D) are in Table 41.3 under Reg 411.4.202; limits for fuses (BS 88-2, BS 88-3, BS 3036, BS 1362) are in Table 41.2 under Reg 411.4.201.
 The Zs value at the furthest point of every circuit must not exceed the permitted limit for that protective device.
-On-site, GN3 recommends using a pass criterion of measured Zs ≤ 0.80 × tabulated limit to allow for conductor temperature rise under load.
+BS 7671 Appendix 3 gives the on-site acceptance criterion for readings taken at ambient temperature: measured Zs ≤ 0.80 × tabulated limit, the 0.8 factor allowing for conductor temperature rise under load.

 01 · Testing Guide